OTC Markets Group Welcomes TGS ASA to OTCQX

-OSLO, Norway (24 June 2024) – OTC Markets Group Inc. (OTCQX: OTCM), operator of regulated markets for trading 12,000 U.S. and international securities, today announced TGS ASA (Oslo Bors: TGS; OTCQX: TGSNF, TGSGY), a company that provides energy data and intelligence to companies and investors across energy markets, has qualified to trade on the OTCQX® Best Market.
+NEW YORK, June 24, 2024 (GLOBE NEWSWIRE) -- OTC Markets Group Inc. (OTCQX: OTCM), operator of regulated markets for trading 12,000 U.S. and international securities, today announced TGS ASA (Oslo Bors: TGS; OTCQX: TGSNF, TGSGY), a company that provides energy data and intelligence to companies and investors across energy markets, has qualified to trade on the OTCQX® Best Market.
 TGS ASA upgraded to OTCQX from the Pink® market.

 TGS ASA begins trading today on OTCQX under the symbols “TGSNF” and “TGSGY.”
 U.S. investors can find current financial disclosure and Real-Time Level 2 quotes for the company on www.otcmarkets.com.